wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 *   (8) Nothing in this Treaty and the Regulations is intended to be construed as limiting the freedom of any Contracting State to apply measures deemed necessary for the preservation of its national security or to limit, for the protection of the general economic interests of that State, the right of its own residents or nationals to file international applications.

-### Article 28 Amendment of the Claims, the Description, and the Drawings, before Designated Offices
+### Article 28---Amendment of the Claims, the Description, and the Drawings, before Designated Offices

 *   (1) The applicant shall be given the opportunity to amend the claims, the description, and the drawings, before each designated Office within the prescribed time limit.
 No designated Office shall grant a patent, or refuse the grant of a patent, before such time limit has expired except with the express consent of the applicant.